Julian Assange Arrested In London

 WikiLeaks founder Julian Assange was arrested in London Thursday, British police said, ending the long tenure of the anti-secrecy activist in Ecuador's embassy.

-He had been holed up there since 2012, after Ecuador granted him asylum.
+He had been holed up at the embassy in London since 2012, after Ecuador granted him asylum to avoid extradition to Sweden for sexual misconduct allegations.

+His attorney, Jen Robinson, said Assange "has been arrested not just for breach of bail conditions but also in relation to a U.S. extradition request."

 The U.K. Metropolitan Police Service said Assange was arrested on a warrant from 2012 for failing to surrender to the court.

+One case against Assange has since expired but he had stayed in the country's London embassy over fears of being extradited and prosecuted in the U.S.

+British authorities — respecting the international customs associated with the privileges each nation affords to another's diplomatic facilities — had patrolled the street outside Assange's window but not ventured inside to arrest him.

-People gathered outside the Ecuadorian embassy in London last week, after WikiLeaks announced that Assange may be "expelled" from the building within "hours to days."
+Last week, people gathered outside Ecuador's embassy in London, after WikiLeaks announced that Assange may be "expelled" from the building within "hours to days."

+On the day of his arrest, WikiLeaks pleaded for his protection, tweeting, "Powerful actors, including CIA, are engaged in a sophisticated effort to dehumanise, delegitimize and imprison him."

+The snowy-haired former Australian is facing criminal charges filed by the U.S. Department of Justice over the publication of classified government documents.

 This is a breaking news story and will be updated.